cetz-package/cetz/src/draw/grouping.typ

 /// rect((-1,-1),(1,1))
 /// ```
 ///
 /// - body (elements, function): Elements to group together.
-A least one is required.
+At least one is required.
 A function that accepts `ctx` and returns elements is also accepted.
 /// - anchor (none, str): Anchor to position the group and it's children relative to.
 For translation the difference between the groups `"default"` anchor and the passed anchor is used.
 /// - name (none, str):
 /// - ..style (style):